 Since different brands and models have different fuel efficiency/power usage, it’s not always easy to compare.
 However, there is one example in Singapore that we can make reference to today – the MG ZS Electric with the MG HS.
 Both of these are SUV car models under the MG brand.
 They are not the same car, but this is a realistic comparison.

 According to MG, the MG ZS Electric has an energy consumption of 14.7 kWH/100km.
-Based on the current electricity tariffs of 22.21 cents/kWH, this means it will cost about $3.26 to drive 100km.
+Based on the current electricity tariff from 1 July to 30 September 2025 of 29.94 cents/kWH (with GST), this means it will cost about $4.40 to drive 100km.

 According to MG, fuel consumption for the MG HS is 14.7km/l.
 This means to drive 100km, you will need about 6.8 litres.
-Assuming a cost of $2.20 per litre, this means it will cost about $15 to drive 100km, or about $11.74/100km more compared to the electric car.
+Assuming a cost of $2.88 per litre, this means it will cost about $19.60 to drive 100k.

 However, it’s worth noting that we are making two assumptions here.